dmac/vim-cljfmt/README.md

 ## Settings

-- `g:cljfmt_on_save` controls whether cljfmt automatically calls `:CljFmt` when saving a .clj or .cljs buffer.
+- `g:cljfmt_on_save` controls whether cljfmt automatically calls `:CljFmt` when saving a .clj, .cljs, .cljc, or .edn buffer.
 This is set to 1 by default.